jas0nmjames/jas0nmjames.github.io/_site/README.md

 # jas0nmjames

-Personal and Portfolio Site written in HTML, CSS and JS from Scratch.
-Stopping here with JS before trying to build a site in React.
+Personal and Portfolio Site written in HTML, CSS and Markdown with Jekyll.
+Starting from scratch (not with a template) to learn for understanding.
+On a journey to learn the JAMstack.
+Next stop, design in Framer and build in React.

-## about

-`#design`, `#systems-thinking` and `#business` for the `#common-good`.

-I'm a product design generalist who loves solving problems at the root and building community along the way.

-*For you fellow MBAs out there*, I'm a skilled user experience (UX) generalist putting users at the center, collaborating with stakeholders and working with developers line by line in code.

-I design and manage projects with cross.team in South Florida, USA.

 ## Licensing